Propylene glycol to treat metabolic disorders in dairy cows

 Production of propylene glycol

 Previously, the first step in the production of propylene glycol had often been the production of propylene oxide.
 The intermediate product propylene oxide is in high demand.
-One fifth of the total production volume is used to synthesize propylene glycol.
+One-fifth of the total production volume worldwide of propylene oxide is used to synthesize propylene glycol.

 One way to continue meeting this demand in the future would be to build additional propylene oxide production plants.
 However, each of these plants would cost hundreds of millions of euros.
 Alternatively, researchers could search for innovative solutions that simultaneously open up new applications for environmentally friendly hydrogen peroxide.